Blazity/next-maintenance-mode/README.md

 - 🛠️ **Seamless Integration**: Designed to work hand-in-hand with Next.js applications, ensuring an intuitive setup process and seamless operation.
 - 📚 **Multi-Provider Support**: Flexibility to choose between Upstash and Edge Config for configuration, adapting to your preferred workflow and tools.
 - 💻 **Simple API**: With a straightforward API and minimal setup requirements, integrating `next-maintenance-mode` is a breeze.
+- 💾 **Cost-effective**: Optional caching option ensures a reduction in bandwidth usage

 ## Installation

 To get started with `next-maintenance-mode`, you can install the package using your preferred package manager: